-Let’s start with what multi channel marketing isMulti channel marketing is when you don’t just rely on one channel to reach prospects and have a presence across multiple.
+Multi-channel marketing is when you don’t just rely on one channel to reach prospects and have a presence across multiple.
 A few examples are flyers, emails, direct mail, social media marketing, networking, etc.

 Translated into the modern age, that means that some people will be receptive to your Facebook advertisements while others will just filter it out completely or a prospect that wouldn’t spend a minute reading your flyer will spend 5 minutes on your blog.
 The below heatmap (courtesy of the Nielsen Norman Group) shows a concept called “banner blindness”.
-Eye tracking software is used to show that visitors to the following pages spent plenty of time reading the text (as illustrated by the red/orange/yellows) but almost no time at all looking at the banner advertisements.
+Eye-tracking software is used to show that visitors to the following pages spent plenty of time reading the text (as illustrated by the red/orange/yellows) but almost no time at all looking at the banner advertisements.

-In case you missed it, we recently wrote on how your brand encompasses more than just your logo and that a professional and consistent brand will allow you to charge more and convert more leads.
-Your multi channel marketing strategy needs to adopt similar principles.
-Keep your designs, colour, message and tone consistent across channels – this will give your advertisement a greater chance of sticking in your prospects mind.
+In case you missed it, we recently wrote about how your brand encompasses more than just your logo and that a professional and consistent brand will allow you to charge more and convert more leads.
+Your multi-channel marketing strategy needs to adopt similar principles.
+Keep your designs, colour, message and tone consistent across channels – this will give your advertisement a greater chance of sticking in your prospect’s minds.

-Make your message appropriate for the channelAs important as multi channel marketing is, different types of messages are just more suitable for specific channels.
-But your end goal is to still the same – your advertisement just needs to be tailored to the specific channel.
-Flyers, with their (typically) smaller size are more suited to simpler, more direct messages while email newsletters are perfectly suited for longer, more text heavy content.
+As important as multi-channel marketing is, different types of messages are just more suitable for specific channels.
+But your end goal is still the same – your advertisement just needs to be tailored to the specific channel.
+Flyers, with their (typically) smaller size, are more suited to simpler, more direct messages while email newsletters are perfectly suited for longer, more text-heavy content.
 By utilising both channels, you are ensuring that the people who are more receptive to that channel will be more likely to convert.